Ask a doctor about a prescription for AZITHROMYCIN VIATRIS 200 mg/5 ml ORAL SUSPENSION POWDER

 The active ingredient is azithromycin (as dihydrate).
 Each 5 ml of reconstituted suspension contains 200 mg of azithromycin (as dihydrate).

-It is packaged in a topaz glass vial, closed with an aluminum capsule.
-The perforated stopper and the accompanying syringe are made of plastic.
+It is packaged in a topaz glass bottle, closed with an aluminum cap.
+The perforated cap and the syringe that accompany the bottle are made of plastic.

-Each package contains a vial of 15 ml or 30 ml.
+Each package contains a 15 ml or 30 ml bottle.

 The dosing syringe has three types of scales: in kg (from 10 to 40 kg) based on body weight; in ml (from 0.25 to 10 ml) based on the volume of suspension; and in mg (from 10 to 400 mg) based on the amount of active ingredient.